elegant-scipy/elegant-scipy/markdown/ch3.markdown

     28666688888888888868668668688886665548
 ```

-(Yes, your visual system is tuned enough to find faces that it sees the
+Our visual system is so optimized to spot faces that you might see the
 face even in this blob of numbers!
-But I hope you get my point.
-Also, check
+But we hope our point is made.
+Also,
-out the "Faces In Things" Tumblr.)
+you might want to look for the "Faces In Things" Tumblr, which demonstrates
+the face-finding optimization of our visual systems far more humorously.

-So the challenge is to make sense of those numbers, and where the
+At any rate, the challenge is to make sense of those numbers, and where the
 boundaries lie that divide the different parts of the image.
 A popular
 approach is to find small regions (called superpixels) that
 you're *sure* belong in the same segment, and then merge those according